Assessing Disability Support Pension (DSP) claims 008-03030000

 Assessing the claim after a DMA

-- the customer failed to attend the assessment
+- failed to participate in the DMA

 For more information, see Assessing a new claim for DSP after a DMA.